-6.20 Original architectural features such as

-timber sash windows, panelled doors, decorative stucco, moulded window surrounds, door cases, and historic shopfronts should be maintained and repaired wherever possible.
-Where renewal is unavoidable or features missing, owners are encouraged to reinstate these with traditional or matching designs.

-- 6.21 Surviving, original, decorative railings, gates, filial and balconies etc., should be retained.
-The reinstatement of missing elements, particularly boundary railings, to match surviving examples, should be encouraged. - 6.22 All original features should ideally be kept.
-If their loss is unavoidable they should be replaced with exact replicas. - 6.23 Properties with poor replacement windows should be encouraged to change them for those of a more appropriate design when an opportunity arises.
+- 6.19 Original architectural features such as timber sash windows, panelled doors, decorative stucco, moulded window surrounds, door cases, and historic shopfronts should be maintained and repaired wherever possible.
+Where renewal is unavoidable or features missing, owners are encouraged to reinstate these with traditional or matching designs. - 6.20 All original features should ideally be kept.
+If their loss is unavoidable they should be replaced with exact replicas. - 6.21 Owners of properties with poor replacement windows should be encouraged to change them for those of a more appropriate design when an opportunity arises.